“May you be blessed

 And the heart of the season, which is love.”

-It is Christmas and, this year, Hanukkah.
-Festivals of Light at midwinter that share a common thread of hope.
-For those of the Christian faith it is the moment that celebrates the birth of Jesus, a fragile babe who grew to change the world.
+It is for this very reason that the dark, midwinter days of the year hold so many Festivals of Light that share a common thread of hope.
+For those of the Christian faith, it is the moment that celebrates the birth of Jesus, a fragile babe who grew to change the world.
 Whether or not we accept that story as literal truth, it is symbolic of one that has wound itself through our human lives, casting its light into our hearts.

 Many are now consigned to mythology by the modern mind that dismisses the miraculous or magical.
 Few now would accept the story of a Child who sprang fully formed from the rock on this day, whose worshippers came together in a communion of bread and wine.
 Yet Mithraism was widespread in the world of Rome, and the symbol of the unconquered Sun still persists.

-Zoroaster was born laughing, a glow about him… Horus was the Hawk of the Sun… the theme of Light pervades the faith of the races of Man.
+Zoroaster was born laughing, which sounds beautiful to me, and with a glow about him… Horus was the Hawk of the Sun… the theme of Light pervades the faith of the races of Man.
 Religions have risen and faded over millennia, but faith remains ever fresh and constant in the heart of those who seek the Light, regardless of the Name it bears in our tongue, the symbols we use or the stories we have woven.